This mother-daughter entrepreneurial team thinks community is key to inclusion

 Still, Cooper says, the success of the groups hinges largley on individuals who apply to Medley on their own.
 “We believe that individual responsibiltiy and commitment is a key driver,” she says.
 “When people sign up and pay money [out of their own pocket], they show up in a different way.”

 Taylor, who was chief of staff of the media company Mic and worked at Boston Consulting Group, said membership at launch will be virtual.
-Monthly meetings will take place via video conference—she and Cooper settled on a group size of eight partly because larger meetings proved unsuccessful on video platforms.
-The pair temporarily shelved plans to open a physical space in New York for meet ups.
+Monthly meetings will take place via videoconference—she and Cooper settled on a group size of eight partly because larger meetings proved unsuccessful on video platforms.
+The pair temporarily shelved plans to open a physical space in New York for meet-ups.

 Investors in Medley include Damien Dwin, cofounder and co-CEO of Brightwood Capital Advisors, Jen Rubio, cofounder of luggage company Away, and Tim Armstrong, founder of technology company DTX.